Which Do People Fear More? The Flu or Flu Vaccine

 There is so much to be hopeful for, and yet so much to still be done to help improve this year’s vaccination rates over last year’s.
 So let this be a reminder to you.

 Have you protected yourself from the flu this season?
 When you do, be sure to take a #vaxselfie, as Nurses Who Vaccinate encourages us all to do.
 Then be sure to share it on social media.
-Or better yet, send it to us at email@example.com and we’ll post it on our sites as well.
+Or better yet, send it to us at email@example.com and we’ll post it on our social media pages as well.
 Let’s show the world how to get it done!

 This guest post was written by Alethea Mshar out of concern for her son Ben.
 A version of this post originally appeared on her blog Ben’s Writing, Running Mom.
 Like all parents, my child’s health...